East 180th Street station: Original station house

 The original NYW&B station house on Morris Park Avenue is still in use as the main entrance.
 The station was designed by Fellheimer & Long with Allen H. Stem Associated Architects.
 The building is made of concrete and has a three-story central section flanked by four-story projecting end pavilions; in addition, it has a street level loggia.

-It contains office space and a small and a large convenience store, a customer service station, and MTA police and previously housed New York City Transit Police's Transit District #12, now located across the street at 460 Morris Park Avenue.
+It contains office space and a small and a large convenience store, a customer service station, and MTA police.
+It previously housed New York City Transit Police's Transit District #12, now located across the street at 460 Morris Park Avenue.
 The offices on the building's upper floors house employees in the New York Transit Authority's rapid transit operations, signals and structures divisions.
 Restoration of the station house was completed by the Metropolitan Transportation Authority in 2013.
 It was designated a New York City Landmark in 1976 and was listed on the National Register of Historic Places in 1980.
 It is the only free-standing National Register building that serves as the entrance to a subway station.